“Return to your homes!” Avinon exhorted. “Flee, lock your doors, shut yourselves in your cellars! The storm cometh!”

 “None of you all get it, do you.”
 The youngest scholar at the table spoke impatiently, cutting off further discussion, although his hands kept fidgeting with his notebook, he kept his head down, and his eyes darted about the room, unable to settle on anything.
 “This is exactly what I’ve been predicting.
 My theory explains it all perfectly.”

 “Here we go again,” one of the gentlemen-scholars muttered.
-“You know, you might get taken more seriously if you didn’t go around claiming that there’s a whole other continent on the other side of the world that no one has ever seen, nor heard of.”
+“You know, you might get taken more seriously if you didn’t go around claiming that you could predict the future.”

 “And common sense speaks clearly to the fact that your claims are utter balderdash,” the third gentleman-scholar asserted.
 “Besides, it has nothing to do with anomalous weather.”

-Borivat held up his hands for silence, and then directed his words at the nervous young man.
-“Would you mind explaining how your theory explains all of this?”
+Borivat held up his hands for silence before Kiluron could find out what creative insult was about to be served, and then directed his words at the flushed young man.
+“Would you mind explaining how your theory applies to all of this?”

 It seemed to take the man a long time to gather his thoughts into a form coherent enough to express in words.
 “Weather cannot be taken in isolation.
 It is part of a whole-planet system, and only by accounting for the whole-planet system can we approach this problem.
 This makes it inevitable that events on one side of the planet will affect events on the other through the medium of the atmosphere – that is, weather.
-Thus, the development of large scale technology by a much older civilization on the other side of the planet could, in principle, affect the weather events we experience here.”
+If sufficient knowledge can be had about the current state of the global atmospheric dynamics, then it would be possible to predict where and when these severe weather events will occur in the future.”
+He paused, but no one made the connection for which he was waiting, so he supplied it himself.
+“That would, of course, allow appropriate mitigation measures to be implemented via warnings and other systems.”

-This set the gentlemen-scholars to shaking their heads, although the two old philosophers seemed intrigued.
+This set the gentlemen-scholars to shaking their heads, although the two old philosophers seemed intrigued – perhaps it aligned somehow with their ideas of an organized and interconnected weather system.
 Kiluron wondered how much of what had been said they had actually heard, as he was pretty certain that it didn’t make any sense to him.
 At least most of Doil’s theories made some degree of sense once he had taken the time to explain them properly.

-The bickering and discussion, with probably more of the former, continued, with Borivat doing a reasonable job of reigning in his increasing impatience, which no amount of coffee could ameliorate.
-Kiluron slipped away when it began to just become meaningless noise to him; he needed to find something productive to do, even if it wouldn’t help answer the questions Borivat and Doil had about the anomalous weather patterns.
+The bickering and discussion, with more of the former, continued, with Borivat doing a reasonable job of reigning in his increasing impatience, which no amount of coffee could ameliorate.
+Kiluron slipped away when it became meaningless noise to him; he needed to find something productive to do, even if it wouldn’t help answer the questions Borivat and Doil had about the anomalous weather patterns.
 The Prime, of course, was busy, so Kiluron made his way towards the city walls.
 Perhaps he could take a watchman’s shift or get some practice in with Vere.
+Not that being more capable with a sword would help him strike down a rogue tornado.

-Recently, he had been feeling restless, mostly because he had the distinct impression that Things were happening, and that they were passing him by as they happened.
-It did not require the imagination of someone who could invent an entirely new continent to consider that he was almost superfluous.
+He had been feeling restless, mostly because he had the distinct impression that Things were happening, and that they were passing him by as they happened.
+It did not require the imagination of someone who though he could predict the future to consider that he was almost superfluous.
 Since the disaster of his blizzard experience, Prime Wezzix had mostly kept him from any role or task involving significant decision-making or autonomy.
-As much as Kiluron understood that, after a fashion, it was still frustrating.
+As much as Kiluron understood that, after a fashion, it was immensely frustrating.
 Sure, he had made a mistake, an error in judgement.
 He could admit that, even if he was still convinced that he had been right about it being appropriate for him to go with the caravan initially, despite the risks.
+It didn’t mean that he should be prevented from even doing his job as sub-Prime.

-Then there had been the incident with that crazy fellow who burned to death – what had Doil said his name was, Exafattest? – which Kiluron didn’t understand.
-Doil had refused to even offer conjecture, getting nervous whenever Kiluron brought it up, and looking around like he was afraid someone would hear them talking about it.
-As much as Kiluron trusted Doil to know the right thing to do – more than he trusted himself half the time these days, not that he would ever admit that – that incident felt suspicious.
-It didn’t help that anything to do with the Blood Priests these days seemed like it came back around to the Guardian thing they were always going on and on about.
+Then there had been the incident with that crazy fellow who burned to death – what had Doil said his name was, Exafattest? – which Kiluron didn’t understand at all.
+Doil had refused to offer even conjecture, getting nervous whenever Kiluron brought it up, and looking around like he was afraid someone would hear them talking about it.
+As much as Kiluron trusted Doil to know the right thing to do – more than he trusted himself half the time these days, not that he would ever admit that aloud – that incident felt suspicious.
+It didn’t help that anything to do with the Blood Priests since his futile efforts at Heart City seemed like it came back around to the Guardian thing they were always going on and on about.
 It was clear that Prime Wezzix wasn’t sure how seriously to take the threat communicated to them repeatedly by the High Priest, and anything that made Prime Wezzix unsure of his decisions was not something to inspire confidence in Kiluron.

 He felt he had been more freaked out than Doil himself by the issue with the voice, mostly because he felt like the whole situation could have been mitigated if he had taken Doil more seriously.
 Looking back, it seemed so obvious.
 It wasn’t as if Doil was in the habit of making things up or saying things that he didn’t have a good reason, usually several, to believe were true.
 Instead, Kiluron hadn’t been there for him, and he had felt like he needed to sneak around in the dark and go to the Blood Priests for help.
 Whatever happened with the Guardian, Kiluron was far more concerned about what had happened to his friend.
 Ever since, Doil had been jumpy, and it pained Kiluron that he hadn’t been there for Doil when he was supposed to be.
 Just one more reason why he was useless.